 This may be a “no-duh”, but don’t undercut the value of a benefits package.
 Some medical professionals greatly appreciate the ease of plugging into an already defined group plan.
-This frees the provider’s time to not have to manage the “moving pieces” of securing individual policies.
-Group benefits packages usually contain health insurance coverage as well as a modest disability* and life* insurance policy.
-These insurances are typically offered to the employee at a subsidized rate (i.e. the health insurance premium will likely be quite a bit less expensive than if the provider had to secure his or her own individual policy).
+This frees the clinician’s time to not have to manage the “moving pieces” of securing individual policies.
+Group benefits packages usually contain health insurance coverage as well as a modest disability** and life** insurance policy.
+These insurances are typically offered to the employee at a subsidized rate (i.e. the health insurance premium will likely be quite a bit less expensive than if the clinician had to secure his or her own individual policy).
 Sometimes the package will also include an annual contribution to a HSA fund (which can be used to pay for out-of-pocket medical expenses).

-*It’s still a good idea for a medical professional to work with a financial adviser to determine if the disability and life insurance provided in the group plan is adequate coverage for his or her specific scenario.
-Some providers find they may need to purchase supplemental coverage to adequately protect their assets.
+**It’s still a good idea for a medical professional to work with a financial adviser to determine if the disability and life insurance provided in the group plan is adequate coverage for his or her specific scenario.
+Some clinicians find they may need to purchase supplemental coverage to adequately protect their assets.

 2) Other Paid Expenses

 Your organization will pay for half of FICA taxes (social security and Medicare), where as independent contractors are responsible for 100% of these taxes.
 Your organization also may foot the bill for other expenses like CMEs, scrubs, etc. Be sure the medical professional considering the W-2 position knows all the expenses covered.
 This can seem like a small benefit but actually add up to be a larger benefit.